 - In the aftermath of the 9/11 attacks by Al Qaeda, which had found refuge in Afghanistan, the US advanced on the nation and its Taliban regime in 2001.
 The operation opened a military front in the US “war on terrorism,” and the Taliban, who had been in power since 1996, were overthrown within weeks by US-led forces.

 - Barack Obama increased the US presence there to about 100,000 troops two years later.
-The push’s goal was to destroy the Taliban’s growing an active revolt or uprising and establish Afghan institutions.
+The push’s goal was to destroy the Taliban’s growing insurgency and establish Afghan institutions.

 - In 2018, the Trump administration began secret talks with the Taliban, proposing to remove troops in exchange for Taliban assurances that Afghanistan would not be used as a haven for terrorist groups such as Al Qaeda.

 - When US President Joe Biden entered office in 2021, military levels had dropped to 2,500, and Biden pledged to honour the withdrawal agreement, intending to pull soldiers out by September 11